Sign up for this email series:

 People who are initially diagnosed with RRMS and whose disease course transitions to a pattern of progressive worsening of neurologic function and increased disability may be rediagnosed with secondary progressive MS. People with SPMS may continue to experience disease flares associated with inflammation as with RRMS, or flares may give way to a more steadily progressive course.
 Like PPMS, SPMS may be further described as being "active" or "not active" based on MRI scans, and "with progression" or "without progression" based on disability testing.
 In cases where SPMS is active and progressing, doctors may recommend more aggressive treatment.

 Several DMTs are indicated by the Food and Drug Administration to treat relapsing forms of MS, which include SPMS with a relapsing course.
 Mavenclad (Cladibrine), Mayzent (Siponimod), and Novantrone (Mitoxantrone) are the only drugs specifically approved to treat SPMS.

 The concept of benign MS is a controversial one.
 While some people with MS experience a comparatively mild disease course, developing little or no disability, 10 to 15 years must pass before the disease type can be referred to as benign based on EDSS scores.
 Benign MS is not a diagnosis given as an initial diagnosis, but more correctly an assessment of the disease pattern after many years.

-About one in four people who have been assessed as having benign MS eventually convert to SPMS at some point.
+About 1 in 4 people who have been assessed as having benign MS eventually convert to SPMS at some point.
 Doctors differ on their opinion of the value of a benign MS diagnosis.
 While some may feel that a benign diagnosis means it is safe to stop treatment with DMTs after a certain number of years without progression, others feel that it is not a meaningful basis for treatment decisions.

 A related term occasionally used is burned-out MS. A person whose disease progression significantly slows after many years may be described as having burned-out MS.